sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 I always love an excuse to play with SIMD.
 And this problem seemed like the perfect nail for that hammer.

 For those unfamiliar, SIMD stands for "Single Instruction Multiple Data".
 Just like it's says, it lets you run an operation over a bunch of pieces of data with a single instruction.
-As an example, to add two int32 vectors element-wise, we could add them together one by one with the ADD instruction and, with pipelining, get a throughput of
+As an example, to add two `int32` vectors element-wise, we could add them together one by one with the `ADD` instruction and, or we can use the `VPADDD` instruction to add 64 pairs at a time with the [same](https://uops.info/html-instr/ADD_01_R32_R32.html) [latency](https://uops.info/html-instr/VPADDD_YMM_YMM_M256.html) (depending on the architecture).

 We have a problem though.
 Go does not expose SIMD intrinsics like [C](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) or